dhruvA207/student/navigation/about.md

 - ☀️ Born and raised mostly in San Diego, California
 - 🏫 Elementary and Middle School in Design 39 Campus
-- 🧑‍🧑‍🧒 Parents both born and raised in India - Both are software engineers
 - 🏊🏽‍♂️ I had an early interest in swimmming and am now a competitive swimmer in the club Pacific Swim
 - 🏊🏽‍♂️ I am currently a sprint butterfly swimmer and was top 20 in the nation last year in the 50m fly
 - 💻 I did CyberAegis (cybersecurity) for a short time in 7th grade, but couldn't continue because of my swimming commitment